MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 The technical validation is fully automated and validates the requirements defined in the technical validation checklist above.

 > [!Important]
-> It is recommended that all partners run the self-validation documented below before submitting apps for validation to maximize chances of validation success.
+> It's recommended that all partners run the self-validation documented in the following steps, before submitting apps for validation to maximize chances of validation success.

 1. The manifest of all extensions in the submission is validated.
 If any **mandatory properties or required property values are missing, the submission is rejected.**.
 2. The registration of affixes for the publisher name of all the extensions in the submission is validated.
 If **the publisher name does not have any registered affixes, the submission is rejected.**